getsocial-im/getsocial-android-sdk/README.md

 Whenever a user performs an action that requires login, the SDK calls the login request handler which allows the game to show the FB Login UI.
 You could use FB default UI or implement your own.

+###Facebook SDK 3.x

+The first step to integrate Facebook with our SDK is to define how to handle an authentication request.

 ```java
 getSocial.setOnLoginRequestListener(new GetSocial.OnLoginRequestListener()